ArtskydJ/jpc-autonomous-framework/README.md

 (Technically, this can "reverse" any number from `0` - `4095`, but it is commonly used for potentiometers.)

 Returns a corrected value for potentiometers that were installed backwards.
+Range limits the returned value between `0` and `4095`.

 ```c
 potReverse(1234); //Returns 2861